 When an infection occurs due to the spread of airborne droplets by air, such as by coughing or sneezing.

-A cleanser such as chlorine, bleach, alcohol, or iodine designed to kill and wash away germs found on surfaces.
+A cleaner such as chlorine, bleach, alcohol, or iodine designed to kill and wash away germs found on surfaces.

 Sterile products or practices that prevent the spread of infection by viruses and bacteria.

 The total number of microorganisms, or germs, on a surface prior to sanitization.

 Specially-designed chemicals for the elimination of viruses, bacteria, and other germs.